 The Yip tag doubles as a traditional pet ID with custom engraving.

 Your dog’s name, your phone number, and your address are physically etched on the tag.
 If a stranger finds your dog and doesn’t have a smartphone (or doesn’t know what a Bluetooth tracker is), the engraving still works.
 The AirTag has no way to display owner contact info without an iPhone scanning it via NFC.
-Apple’s AirTag technical specifications states that the NFC tap only works with iPhones running iOS 14.5 or later.
+Apple’s AirTag technical specifications page confirms that NFC tap surfaces the owner’s contact page, which any NFC-capable phone can read.

 Collar-ready design